Westminster: Royal seat

 The former Thorney Island, the site of Westminster Abbey, formed the historic core of Westminster.
 The abbey became the traditional venue of the coronations of the kings and queens of England from that of Harold Godwinson (1066) onwards.

 From about 1200 the Palace of Westminster, near the abbey, became the principal royal residence, a transition marked by the transfer of royal treasury and financial records to Westminster from Winchester.
 Later the palace housed the developing Parliament and England's law courts.
-Thus London developed two focal points: the City of London (financial/economic) and Westminster (political and cultural).
+Thus, London developed two focal points: the City of London (financial/economic) and Westminster (political and cultural).

 The monarchs moved their principal residence to the Palace of Whitehall (1530–1698), then to St James's Palace in 1698, and eventually to Buckingham Palace and other palaces after 1762.
 The main law courts moved to the Royal Courts of Justice in the late-19th century.

 Medieval and Tudor

 The settlement grew up around the palace and abbey, as a service area for them.
-The parish church, St Margaret's Westminster served the wider community of the parish; the servants of the palace and abbey as well as the rural population and those associated with the high status homes developing on the road from the City.
+The parish church, St Margaret's Westminster served the wider community of the parish; the servants of the palace and abbey as well as the rural population and those associated with the high status homes developing on the road from the city.
 The area became larger and in the Georgian period became connected through urban ribbon development with the City along the Strand.

 Henry VIII's Reformation in the early 16th century abolished the abbey and established a cathedral – thus the parish ranked as a "City", although it was only a fraction of the size of the City of London and the Borough of Southwark at that time.

 Indeed, the cathedral and diocesan status of the church lasted only from 1539 to 1556, but the "city" status remained for a mere parish within Middlesex.
 As such it is first known to have had two Members of Parliament in 1545 as a new Parliamentary Borough, centuries after the City of London and Southwark were enfranchised.

+The growing Elizabethan city had a High Constable, Bailiff, Town Clerk, and a keeper of the ponds.